ok-borg/borg/README.md

 ##### Running with docker

 You can use the [dockerized borg client](https://github.com/juhofriman/borg-docker) if you don't want to install anything on your host!

+### Outages

+- We've had a multi day outage on Jan 18 - Jan 28.
+It ruined our uptime stats for the next couple of thousand years.